ndd21/PHYS281/docs/demo-python-terminal.md

 ## IPython terminal

-I would recommended to instead use the enhanced interactive terminal, [IPython](https://ipython.org/), which offers more features for ease of use.
+Rather than the standard Python terminal, it is recommended to instead use the enhanced interactive terminal, [IPython](https://ipython.org/), which offers more features for ease of use.
 IPython is started by typing `ipython` and hitting return ++return++.
 Now you should see something like:

 ```ipython
 Python 3.7.2 (default, Dec 29 2018, 06:19:36)